ray-project/ray/doc/source/ray-core/concurrency_group_api.rst

 You can define concurrency groups for asyncio actors using the ``concurrency_groups`` decorator argument:

+This defines two concurrency groups, "io" with max concurrency = 2 and "compute" with max concurrency = 4.
+The methods ``f1`` and ``f2`` are placed in the "io" group, and the methods ``f3`` and ``f4`` are placed into the "compute" group.
+Note that there is always a default concurrency group, which has a default concurrency of 1000 in Python and 1 in Java.

 .. tabbed:: Python

-    This defines two concurrency groups, "io" with max_concurrency=2 and "compute" with max_concurrency=4.
-The methods ``f1`` and ``f2`` are placed in the "io" group, and the methods ``f3`` and ``f4`` are placed into the "compute" group.
-Note that there is always a default concurrency group, which has a default concurrency of 1000.

     .. code-block:: python